-Trading outside trading windows and blackout periods - Approval required
+b) Trading outside trading windows and blackout periods - Approval required

-- 2) During any other period, Directors and senior executives must receive approval for any proposed dealing in the Company's securities (including any proposed dealing by one of their Connected Persons) as follows: - the Chair of the Board must inform and obtain approval from the Board or the Chair of the Finance, Audit and Risk Committee before a transaction is undertaken; - any other Director of the Company (including the CEO) must inform and receive approval from the Chair of the Board before a transaction is undertaken; and - any senior executive must notify the CEO.
+During any other period, Relevant Persons must receive written approval for any proposed dealing in the Company's securities (including any proposed dealing by one of their Connected Persons) as follows:

+- the Chair of the Board must inform and obtain approval in writing from the Board or the Chair of the Finance, Audit and Risk Committee in advance of any proposed dealing; - any other Director of the Company (including the CEO) must inform and receive approval in writing from the Chair of the Board in advance of any proposed dealing; - any senior executive must inform and obtain approval from the CEO in advance of any proposed dealing; - all other employees must inform the Company Secretary and receive approval in writing in advance of any proposed dealing.

-In each case, the relevant approver may consult with the Company Secretary prior to approving any proposed dealing.
+In each case, the relevant approver:

+- may consult with the Company Secretary prior to approving any proposed dealing; and - must provide the Company Secretary with a copy of the written approval.